kylewhirl/DelayedMessage/README.md

 # DelayedMessage

 # Help
+## How to Use
+The shortcut has many different options, but the easiest method is to choose Select Contacts -> Select your contacts -> Select date & time -> Type message -> Wait for the notification
 ## Date Examples
 You can format dates in many different ways.
 Some examples:
 * Today at 4 pm